 Why are calories important?

-Calories are a measurement of energy the energy that our body obtains from food.
-Its important to consider how many calories are in the food we eat and how many calories our bodies actually need.
+Calories are a measurement of energy — the energy that our body obtains from food.
+It’s important to consider how many calories are in the food we eat and how many calories our bodies actually need.

-Its easy, with so many delicious and convenient food options, to greatly underestimate just how many calories we consume without even realising.
+It’s easy, with so many delicious and convenient food options, to greatly underestimate just how many calories we consume without even realising.

 Have you ever checked the label on your food before choosing how much to eat?
 It can be surprising, when we actually weigh or measure our foods, to see if our portion (the amount we choose to eat) matches the recommended serving size (the reference amount on the nutrition label).